kriomant/mockers/doc/guide.md

 ### Expecting several calls

-Note that mock call result is passed to `and_return` by value.
-Obviously in common case it may be used just once.
-This is why specifying such reaction creates expectation which will match just one call.
+Note that the mock call result is passed to `and_return` by value.
+Obviously it may be used just once in common case.
+This is why specifying such a reaction creates an expectation which will match just one call.

-Same is applied to `and_call`: `FnOnce` closure is used there.
+Same applies when the `and_call`: `FnOnce` closure is used instead.

-However, when result type implements `Clone`, it is possible to return it's copies several times.
+However, when the result type implements `Clone`, it is possible to return its copies several times.

-Thus there are additional methods on call matchers: `and_return_clone` and `and_call_clone`.
+Thus, there are additional methods on call matchers: `and_return_clone` and `and_call_clone`.
-They are available only when result type is clonable (or closure is `FnMut`).
+They are available only when the result type is clonable (or the closure is `FnMut`).

-Calling these methods won't return expectation, because now it is not clear now many times call must be matched.
+Calling these methods won't return an expectation, because it is not clear yet, how many times a call must be matched.
 So you have to additionally call `times` on it:

 ```rust